isaiahpang/AI-Murder-Mystery/README.md

 # Singapore Murder Mystery

 An AI-generated murder mystery game set in Singapore where you interrogate suspects, gather clues, and race Inspector Rahim to identify the killer before he does.
-Every case is procedurally generated — no two games are the same.
+Every case is AI-generated using Groq's LLM and a structured case-generation pipeline.
+No two games are the same.

 Intended for players who enjoy deduction games, and for developers or students exploring conversational AI and multi-agent game design.